 Michael Faraday, the noted English physicist and chemist, lived from 1791 to 1867.
-He was a gifted lecturer, and he began giving his Christmas Lectures for children at the Royal Institution of Great Britiain in the 1840s.
+He was a gifted lecturer, and he began giving his Christmas Lectures for children at the Royal Instituion liquid is dark, reddish-brown, as is its vapor, which has an irritating odor, similar to that of chlorine bleach.
+In fact, the element's name comes from the Greek bromos which means a bad smell.